Policy 5.1.1 —Admissions and Registration

 4. The student continues with registration procedure.

 E. Non-curriculum to Curriculum Transfer Credit: Non-curriculum course work from the College related to curriculum instruction may be transferred or accepted for credit towards curriculum courses in specific programs.
-The student must request that the Director of Enrollment review his/her Continuing Education or other non-curriculum work for possible transfer credit.
+The student must request that the Registrar review his/her Continuing Education or other non-curriculum work for possible transfer credit.
 Students must have earned a minimum letter grade of a “C”, passed the final assessment with a proficiency of 70% or better, or successfully passed the applicable credentialing exam.
 Continuing Education grades of S or P will be considered for credit.
 The appropriate Dean for each division will approve non-curriculum course material prior to curriculum credit being officially granted.
 Proficiency examinations may be required before transfer credits are awarded for CEUs (Continuing Education Units).
 Faculty teaching courses for which CE to CU credit may be awarded must meet all SACSCOC credential requirements.

 To review additional opportunities for awarding credits for prior learning, see the College’s Policy on Credits for Prior Learning, Policy 5.2.9.